Quansight/Quansight-website/apps/labs/posts/dataframe-interop-pycon-lit-2024.md

 # DataFrame Interoperability

-I attended PyConLithuania 2024, and had a blast!
+I attended PyCon Lithuania 2024, and had a blast!
 I don't speak Lithuanian, and probably neither did half the attendees.
 But - so long as we all stuck to a simple and clear subset of the English language - we could all understand each other and exchange ideas.
 I actually wanted to learn some Lithuanian in preparation for the event, but Duolingo didn't offer such